 Life Cycle & Habits Of German Roaches

-During the day, these roaches may be found hiding, clustered behind baseboard molding, in cracks around cabinets, closets or pantries, and in and under stoves, refrigerators and dish washers.
+During the day, these roaches may be found hiding, clustered behind baseboard molding, in cracks around cabinets, closets or pantries, and in and under stoves, refrigerators, and dishwashers.
 If clusters of roaches are seen during the day, the population is large.
 Both nymphs and adults (see picture above) are very active and capable of running rapidly.
 German cockroaches have a high need for moisture and usually travel 10 to 12 feet from their harborage for food and water in kitchens, bathrooms, utility rooms, etc., preferring darkness.
-Without food or water, adults may die in two weeks, but can live a month with only water.
+Without food or water, adults may die in two weeks but can live a month with only water.
 Roaches don’t seem to like bright lights, and very often we will spot them by using a powerful flashlight.

-For best results, you should consider a professional pest management firm with experience in this area.
-American Pest Solutions can usually resolve your roach problems quickly; however a re-infestation is always possible.
+For the best results, you should consider a professional pest management firm with experience in this area.
+American Pest Solutions can usually resolve your cockroach problems quickly; however, a re-infestation is always possible.
 Once we have eliminated the current infestation, we usually suggest that the client take special precautions with regard to cleanliness in the areas where the infestation occurred.
 Sanitation is critical in roach control.
-Unclean living conditions from housekeeping neglect are usually the major contributing factor of roach outbreaks.
-Clean areas beneath cabinets, sinks, stoves, refrigerators, etc. as well as cupboards, pantry shelves and food storage bins.
+Unclean living conditions from housekeeping neglect are usually the major contributing factor of cockroach outbreaks.
+Clean areas beneath cabinets, sinks, stoves, refrigerators, etc. as well as cupboards, pantry shelves, and food storage bins.
 Clean up spilled foods and liquids.
 Avoid leaving scraps of food on unwashed dishes and countertops overnight.
 Keep food in tightly sealed containers, rinse cans and bottles before putting in the trash, and transfer garbage outdoors into roach-proof receptacles away from the house.
 Leftover pet food should not remain in the feeding dish overnight.